 Today we will try to decipher the earning parts as it is a tough question to answer and as you might be aware this kind of information is not available easily in the public domain.

 Few Formula 1 drivers are considered to be among the highest-paid athletes in the world.
-These drivers post images about their lifestyle, big mansions, fast cars, etc on social media that triggers the speculation of how much do they exactly earn.
+These drivers post images about their lifestyle, big mansions, fast cars, etc on social media triggering speculation about how much they exactly earn.
 Refer to our article below!

-F1 Driver salaries 2021: Estimate of the Formula 1 Drivers Salaries
+F1 Driver salaries 2022: Estimate of the Formula 1 Drivers’ Salaries

 It is a general tendency of humans that is observed across different industries in disclosing how much they earn at work.
 The same applies to drivers and teams who would like to keep their cards close to their chest regarding the matter of wages.